LangUMS/langums/README.md

 ## Template functions

-Some built-in functions take special kinds of values like player names, unit names or some quantities.
-Those can't be stored within LangUMS variables so there is a special language facility to help you handle them.
+Some built-in functions take special kinds of values like player names, unit names or locations.
+Those can't be stored within LangUMS primitive values.
 Template functions allow you to "template" one or more of their arguments so you can call them with these special values.
-If it sounds complicated, it's not.
-Just take a look at the example below.
+Take a look at the example below.

 ```
-fn spawn_units<T>(T, qty) {
+fn spawn_units<T, L>(T, L, qty) {
   talking_portrait(T, 5);
-  spawn(T, Player1, qty, "TestLocation");
+  spawn(T, Player1, qty, L);
-  order(T, Player1, Move, "TestLocation", "TestLocation2");
+  order(T, Player1, Move, L, "TestLocation2");
 }

 fn main() {
-  spawn_units(TerranMarine, 5);
+  spawn_units(TerranMarine, "TestLocation", 5);
 }
 ```

-`spawn_units<T>(T, qty)` defines a template function called `spawn_units()` that takes two arguments `T` and `qty`.
-The `<T>` part tells the compiler that the T "variable" is special.
-Later when `spawn_units(TerranMarine, 5);` is called, the actual function is instantiated from the template and called instead.
+`fn spawn_units<T>(T, qty)` declares a template function called `spawn_units` that takes three arguments `T`, `L` and `qty`.
+The `<T, L>` part lets the compiler know that the T and L "variables" should be treated in a different way.
+Later on when `spawn_units(TerranMarine, "TestLocation", 5);` gets called an actual non-templated function will be instantiated and called instead.
 In this example the instantiated function would look like:

 ```
 fn spawn_units(qty) {